pin-people/toy_robot/README.md

 ### Deliverables

-Please provide your source code, and any test code/data you using in developing your solution.
+Please provide your source code, and any test code/data you used to build your solution.

 Please engineer your solution to a standard you consider suitable for production.
 It is not required to provide any graphical output showing the